bdrupieski/SwifterSharp/README.md

 ![Force Named Arguments Fixed](images/ForceNamedArguments-Fixed.png)

 There's currently no code fix for this error in this package.
-Additionally, this attribute currently only targets method.
+Additionally, this attribute currently only targets methods.
 It could conceivably also target individual method parameters, selectively requiring some but not all arguments to be named.